 Back from the opened grave are more masterpieces of the macabre from the horror comics of the 1950s.
-Genius horror artists of the known and unknown variety poured their tortured souls into these comics.
+Genius horror artists of the known--such as Jack Cole, Bob Powell, Steve Ditko--and the unknown variety poured their tortured souls into these comics.

 The best and rarest stories have been chosen with the help of top horror comic collectors, all lovingly restored and presented in full-creepy-color.

 You will be thrilled,

 From The Chilling Archives of Horror Comics, the brilliant Howard Nostrand's horror comics art was done during the height of the criticism against comics, that resulted in government investigations and the Comics Code.
 Nostrand's style was an incredibly skilled, perfect mashup of the EC artists Wally Wood and Jack Davis.

 Nostrand assisted Bob Powell (the subject of the popular book Bob Powell's Terror), but these comics are

 Ghastly Graham Ingels meets Jim Steranko!
 Get ready for a mind-bending walk on the weird side with the very best of Tom Sutton's 1970s horror tales for Charlton Comics!
 Sutton was at his most expressionistic and experimental with the scores of stories he drew for Charlton's "ghost" line, whose titles said it all: Creepy Things, Ghostly Tales, The Many Ghosts of Doctor Graves, and more.

 Showcased in Tom Sutton's